Stakingverse/pool-contracts/audits/README.md

 <br>

-- [Nethermind AI Agent Audit](nethermind-ai-agent-audit-report-stakingverse-pool-contracts.pdf) - Audit of both StakingverseVault.sol and Liquid Staking contracts by the BETA version of the [Nethermind](https://www.nethermind.io) Audit Agent.
+- [Nethermind AI Agent Audit](nethermind-ai-agent-audit-report-stakingverse-pool-contracts.pdf) - Audit of both StakingverseVault.sol and Liquid Staking contracts by the [Nethermind](https://www.nethermind.io) Audit Agent.
 Check the overview of the findings [here](nethermind-findings.md).